Why Use Busbar Instead of Cable or Wire?

 Parallel cable runs demand precise attention to current balance.
 Length differences or termination resistance variations cause uneven loading between parallel sets.
 Busbar conductor geometry eliminates that variable.

 Higher current capacity in busbar systems requires correct sizing to match both continuous current and short-circuit withstand requirements.
 The sizing methodology that governs this decision applies to both busbar trunking and individual panel busbars.
-This article on busbar sizing covers the key calculation principles.

 Space-Saving Design